gknappattack/Accessibility-Inclusive-Design-Evaluation/EthicometricTestReport.md

 Lastly, the WCAG-alignment L4 was handled by calculating the aggregate score of all the other L4s (and their max possible score) and using that final score as the value for the WCAG-alignment criteria.
 This is supported by all the other L4 criteria being based on the WCAG-criteria so scores in those should count towards scores in overall alignment.

+The result is a relatively scoring criteria that focuses primarily on groundedness.
+Accessibility has many competing views on what is sufficient so my goal was to have a unified vision across the different categories even if it meant sacrificing a bit of robustness for consistency and criteria that are based on an established framework.

 ### Data Generation and Prompt Design

 With each criteria determined and defined, a prompt was designed for each test.
 Each prompt consisted of a similar general structure